 CARBON MONOXIDE IS DEADLY!
-Do not run the generator when your motor home is indoors or in a confined space.
+Do not run the generator when your RV is indoors or in a confined space.
 Asphyxiation or carbon monoxide poisoning hazards exist whenever generator exhaust gasses can accumulate.

-MOVING PARTS AND ELECTRICITY can cause severe personal injury or death.
-To reduce exposure to these hazards, always disable AGS (if so equipped) before: Sleeping in vehicle, unless vehicle has a working CARBON MONOX- IDE detector. ☐ Parking vehicle in garage or confined space. ☐ Parking vehicle for storage. ☐ Servicing vehicle for storage. ☐ Servicing generator. ☐ Servicing batteries. ☐ Servicing appliances or electrical systems. ☐ Fueling the vehicle.
-DO NOT run the generator or use the AGS AUTO ON or QUIET ON modes (if so equipped) when your RV is indoors or in a confined space.
-Asphyxiation or carbon monoxide poisoning hazards exist whenever generator exhaust gasses can accumulate.
+MOVING PARTS AND ELECTRICITY can cause severe personal injury

+eath.
+To reduce exposure to these hazards, always disable AGS (if so

+equipped) before:

+Sleeping in vehicle, unless vehicle has a working CARBON MONOX-

+IDE detector.

+Parking vehicle in garage or confined space.

+Parking vehicle for storage.

+Servicing vehicle for storage.

+Servicing generator.

+Servicing batteries.

+Servicing appliances or electrical systems.

+Fueling the vehicle.

+DO NOT run the generator or use the AGS AUTO ON or QUIET ON

+modes (if so equipped) when your RV is indoors or in a confined space.

+Asphyxiation or carbon monoxide poisoning hazards exist whenever genera-

+tor exhaust gasses can accumulate.